DAHOTOYIII/se-output/siem/README.md

  ![Alt Text](../assets/security-events1.png)

- Follow this documentation for installing Wazuh Agent to the desired endpoints: [Wazuh Agent Setup Guide](Installing-Wazuh-Agent.docx)
+ Follow this documentation for the guide in installing Wazuh Agent to the desired endpoints: [Wazuh Agent Setup Guide](Installing-Wazuh-Agent.docx)